Dilemma about CEOs – vital spokesperson, but not trusted

 It must be said that the low trust in CEOs has developed at a time when people around the world have comparatively low trust in key sectors of society.
 The 2015 Edelman Trust Barometer found 80% of the 33,000 respondents surveyed distrusted one or both institutions of business and government “to do what is right.”
 The trust level was below 50% in 21 of the 27 countries.
 Globally, the average rating of government was 48% while trust in business was a bit higher at 57%.
 These figures are concerning for society.

 Implications for communicators

-These results point to the need for a careful balancing act by public relations practitioners because the link between the reputation of the organisation and the person who heads it is potentially dangerous: its reputational capital may rise and fall in line with the perception of the CEO, according to research by Murray & White in 2005.
-The achieving CEOs need to be recognised by key stakeholder groups for their achievements, but public relations practitioners should avoid the trap of trying to create a cult of the personality.
+These results point to the need for a careful balancing act by public relations practitioners because the link between the reputation of the organization and the person who heads it is potentially dangerous: its reputational capital may rise and fall in line with the perception of the CEO, according to research by Murray & White in 2005.
+The achieving CEOs need to be recognized by key stakeholder groups for their achievements, but public relations practitioners should avoid the trap of trying to create a cult of the personality.

-Stakeholders want a chief executive who personifies the values of the organisation, who can speak up for the organization and the industry to make the company stand out from the crowd.
+Stakeholders want a chief executive who personifies the values of the organization, who can speak up for the organization and the industry to make the company stand out from the crowd.
 The organization’s qualities are embodied in the CEO, who becomes a corporate brand.
 But common sense should apply.

-Above all, it would seem, communicators should ensure their CEO is a model of integrity and ethical behaviour.
+Above all, it would seem, communicators should ensure their CEO is a model of integrity and ethical behavior.
 Even if people might be ungenerous in their general opinions of CEOs, their opinion of individual CEOs could be much more positive due to diligent work from communicators.